blakadder/mkdocs-windmill/docs/displays/Waveshare_40RPi_LCD(C).md

 !> (*)Only the WaveShare 4.0" RPi LCD Revision C has a solder jumper on the back to enable PWM backlight dimming.
 Other revisions of this board do not have this feature.

-SPI MISO, MOSI and SCLK are shared between the touch controller and the lcd controller.
+SPI MISO, MOSI and SCLK are shared between the touch controller and the LCD controller.

 ## LCD Configuration